Unsuni

 Unsuni is a 2015 Pakistani Urdu-language drama serial that aired on Pakistan Television Corporation.
-It is written by Khalil-Ur-Rehman Qamar, directed by Ehraz Ali Mirza.
+It is written by Khalil-Ur-Rehman Qamar, and directed by Ehraz Ali Mirza.

 Plot

 Two persons love each other in the way that they are ready to sacrifice everything for each other.
 They are walking on separate paths but their souls are always together.
 They never want to go away from each other.
 The dialogues of the drama are the main cause of the success of the drama.